marshallm94/Health_Care_Analysis/Predicting_Health_Costs.md

 ### Hypothesis Tests

-Although, I will be predicting on a different data set, before setting out to answer my two inferential questions, I decided to view a correlation matrix to get a sense of how my data behaved.
+Although, I will be predicting on a different data set, before setting out to answer my two inferential questions, I decided to view a correlation matrix to get a sense of how my data behaved (I decided not show a similar plot for my prediction matrix due to the dimension size).
 The only thing to note is that, as expected, the percent uninsured and the percent insured are perfectly negatively correlated.

 ![](figures/heatmap.png)

-Moving forward, for both hypothesis tests, my signficance level will be 0.05.
+Moving forward, for both hypothesis tests, *my significance level will be 0.05*.

 #### Question